IOMirea/messenger-api/README.md

 - Web interface (planned, currently only registration, login and oauth2 related pages are implemented)

 ## Running server
+#### Warning: this section might be outdated after migration to docker
 The latest version of IOMirea-server is hosted on https://iomirea.ml, you can run your own instance by installing all dependencies listed in the next section, creating `config/config.yaml` file from `config/config.yaml.example` template and launching `run.sh` script.
-IOMirea-server runs under nginx as well, example nginx configuration files can be found [here](https://github.com/IOMirea/IOMirea-server/edit/master/nginx)
+IOMirea-server runs under nginx as well, example nginx configuration files can be found [here](https://github.com/IOMirea/api/blob/master/nginx)

 ## Documentation
 List of endpoints can be found at https://iomirea.ml/api/v0/endpoints